-We encourage you to report harassment/assaults against all members of our community.
+We encourage you to report all forms of sexual misconduct committed by or against all members of our community.
 Reporting will not change what happened to you or a member of our community, but it may help stop it from happening to someone else.

-Reporting an incident of harassment/sexual assault is a difficult yet important decision.
-We encourage survivors of sexual assault and members of our community to report sexual misconduct.
-Making a report may help with recovery, provide support and services, and prevent the offender from assaulting someone else.
+Reporting an incident of sexual misconduct is a difficult, yet important decision.
+We encourage survivors and members of our community to report sexual misconduct.
+Making a report may help with recovery, provide support and services, and prevent the offender from committing further violence.
 Reporting options are not mutually exclusive.
-Both internal and criminal reports may be pursued simultaneously.
-Survivors are encouraged to select a friend or family member who can support them throughout this process.
+Both campus and criminal reports may be pursued simultaneously.
+Survivors are encouraged to select a trusted individual who can support them throughout this process.

-Students may elect to file a formal report through the Student Victim Advocate or Public Safety.
-A formal report will include the names of the student filing the report and will include the name of the accused, if known.
-If a student chooses to file a formal report, then the following procedures may result:
+Students may elect to file a formal report through the Student Victim Advocate, Public Safety or a local police agency.
+A formal report will include the names of the reporting party, name of the survivor and the name of the accused, if known.
+If a survivor chooses to file a formal report, then the following procedures may result:

-- University Student Conduct Process - The Director of Student Conduct and Community Standards will review the referral to determine if there is sufficient evidence to file a complaint against a student for a violation of this Code and to hold a student conduct hearing or engage in alternative complaint resolution options.
+- Title IX Process - The Title IX Coordinator will review the referral to determine if there is sufficient evidence to file a complaint against an individual for a violation of the Title IX Policy.

 - Civil Suits - A victim can file a civil suit for monetary damages against an alleged perpetrator for causing physical or emotional injuries, regardless of the outcome of the student conduct process or criminal prosecution.